Master of Physician Assistant Studies

 Candidates for the UTHSCSA PA program must be able to meet these minimum technical standards with or without reasonable accommodation.

-Suggestions for overall CASPA submission improvement
+Suggestions for enhancing CASPA submissions

 • Health-related experience and hands-on patient contact experience